phovea/phovea.github.io/developers/docker.md

 title:  Docker
 ---

-[Docker](http://docker.com/) can be used to bundle Caleydo Web packages into containers.
+[Docker](http://docker.com/) can be used to bundle Phovea packages into containers.

 ## Build Image